Pennsylvania Democrats are angling to distinguish themselves in a key Senate contest

 The Fetterman events mostly drew supporters of him or people leaning that way.
 But many said they don't yet know which Democrat they'll vote for.

-There was at least one Republican too.
-Francis Auriemmo voted for Trump but says he's open to possibly supporting Fetterman in the general election.
+There was at least one Republican present, too.
+Francis Auriemmo voted for Trump but says he's open to supporting Fetterman in the general election.

 "Just his thoughts on revitalization, that shows promise," Auriemmo said.
 "Now it's my understanding, when he was mayor, he did do a lot.
 And if he had that much energy for his own town, he just might have that much energy for the state."